 Where can I be to reserve a FASTPASS?

 You cannot reserve any rides until you have entered a park and activated Disney MaxPass.
-Pro Tip: the Monorail turnstile is an official entrance to the park, so once you activate your park ticket to ride the Monorail from Downtown Disney, you can start reserving your first FASTPASS while waiting for the Monorail.
+Hop Tip: the Monorail turnstile is an official entrance to the park, so once you activate your park ticket to ride the Monorail from Downtown Disney, you can start reserving your first FASTPASS while waiting.
 After you have activated your park ticket, you can be anywhere that has a strong enough signal to make a reservation.
-You can be in either park, the esplanade between the parks, Downtown Disney, your hotel room or really anywhere.
-We checked the app from 40 miles away from the park and we could still reserve ride times and cancel them from afar.
+You can be in either park, Downtown Disney, your hotel room or really anywhere.
 The key is activating the ticket at any park entrance.
 After that, it does not matter.

 How many reservations can I have at a time?

-There does not seem to be a limit to the number of FASTPASS reservations you can have at a time or in a day.
-As long as you reserve your rides as soon as you can, you can keep adding rides.
 You should note the return times and choose rides that are realistic so you can arrive inside your return window.
-We find that reserving rides that have earlier return windows allows us to get in more reservations.
-A later return window works well if we have a meal or a show or a ride that does not offer FASTPASS to keep us busy in the meantime.
+Choosing a return window several hours off works well if you have a meal or a show or ride that does not offer FASTPASS to occupy you in the meantime.

 What doesn’t work in Disney MaxPass?